ministryofjustice/laa-secure-document-storage-api/README.md

 ##### Optional extras with kubectl

-Whilst we dont want to duplicate the guidance notes, in order to work with cloud platform namespace i find it is easier to interact and query the custer when we create local aliases
+Whilst we dont want to duplicate the guidance notes, in order to work with cloud platform namespace I find it is easier to interact and query the cluster when we create local aliases.

 I have the following alias in my setup